4575 Granville St rezoning application

 What has changed from the developer’s earlier application in 2018 which was rejected other than an increase from 21 units to 24 - why are we back here again?
 Has the hospice closed and people are no longer trying to live out their remaining days in dignity and with respect?

-LINDA GLASS asked about 3 years ago
+LINDA GLASS asked almost 4 years ago

 This rezoning application proposes a single, four-storey townhouse building with 24 secured market rental units and a 1.23 FSR, as compared to the previous application with two rows of townhouse buildings and 1.30 FSR.
 The current design is setback further from the property line shared with the hospice, providing an opportunity for a wider landscape buffer.
 The design was developed by the applicant based on comments heard during the previous rezoning application’s public hearing, and applicant-led consultations with the Vancouver Hospice Society.